 It is strictly forbidden to take pictures of Government Buildings, Army areas, Refineries, Airports and Sheikh Palaces.

 Tourist photography is allowed but it is considered offensive to photograph Muslim women.
 It is always courteous to ask permission before taking pictures.

 Alcohol is sold only in hotels and clubs.
-Street restaurants do not serve alcohol.
+Local/street restaurants do not serve alcohol.

-Light weight summer clothing is suitable most of the year.
-There are no clothing restrictions, however a little respect for local customs doesn’t go amiss.
+Lightweight summer clothing is suitable most of the year.
+There are no clothing restrictions, however a little respect for local customs would be appreciated.
 You will feel most comfortable in clothes that cover your knees and shoulders.

 Ambulance 998 or 999

 If you dial 999 or 04 2821111, Dubai Police guarantee that in an emergency a police helicopter will be with you within 8 minutes.

 Tap water is safe to drink, but most people drink bottled water.

 T220/240v.
 Socket type is identical to the British 3 point system.

 Dirahms (DHS) is the currency of Dubai.
 Interestingly the Dubai currency symbol is displayed as both AED and Dhs in many places.